retrizo/rizo-fentanylrun/README.md

 - ✅ Place the script files in your `resources` folder.
 - ✅ Import the SQL table:
 - ✅ Adjust `config.lua` to match your server’s settings (spawn points, values, timers, items).
+- ✅ modify the `fxmanifest` to adjust your framework
 - ✅ Add the resource to your `server.cfg`:
 ```cfg
 ensure rizo-fentanylrun